sladeberryman/resume/README.md

 - Click the "Commit changes" button (to the main branch)
 - Navigate to the main repository folder, then click the settings button at the top of the page
 - Click "Pages" on the left side
-- Under "Branch", change "None" in the dropdown to "main" then "Save"
+- Under "Branch", change "None" in the dropdown to the name of your new branch (not main) then "Save"
 - Navigate back to the main repo folder
 - Click the gear button beside the "About" section
 - Under "Website" make sure "Use your GitHub Pages website" is checked